 - Do I need innoculations?
 None are compulsory for entering Thailand, however, there is Dengue fever, Malaria and Encephalitis, all passed by mosquitoes here.

 - Crime in Thailand?
 You betcha… the link to the left is about crimes I’ve blogged about.

 - What’s the climate like?
 Hot, humid, rains often.
 Never snows.
 It’s covered well in “Moving to Thailand” book at Amazon.com.

 - What is the word for hello in Thai?
 Sawasdee (pronounced sa wad dee)

 - Where was “The Beach” with Leonardo Di Caprio filmed?

 Maya Bay, off Krabi province in Phi Phi

 - When is the best time to visit Thailand?
-For weather: December to May.
-For low season and few people: June to November.
+For weather: December to March, gets hot in April and May.
+For low season and few people: May to October.

 - Are there any international schools in Thailand?
 Many in Bangkok, Phuket, Chiang Mai, Pattaya.
 Even one in Krabi now.

 - What languages are spoken in Thailand?
 Thai, and in the tourist areas – English.
 English is not spoken well outside tourist areas, and sometimes there are few signs in English, in the Northeast especially.